harwoeck/mysophie/README.md

 - most importantly: **it works**

 ### How it works?
 mysophie searches through html files for a specific pattern that indicates the need to handle a static asset.
 This pattern is a custom html data attribute `data-mysophie=""`.
-If mysophie finds this pattern it knows that immediately afterwards there must be ether a `href` (in `<link>` tags for stylesheets) or a `src` (in `<script>` tasg for js files).
+If mysophie finds this pattern it knows that immediately afterwards there must be ether a `href` (in `<link>` tags for stylesheets) or a `src` (in `<script>` tags for js files).

 mysophie will now search this file in it's list of assets and replace the link to an updated version with the following pattern: `<filename>-<sha-hash>.<extension>`.
 Original filename and extension get copied into the new link for better readability and easier debugging.
 The `<sha-hash>` will be replaced with the first 10 characters of the file's SHA256 hash (as hex representation).
 So any content change will lead to a new filename in the production build and hence force the user's browser to reload that asset.